idimitriadis0/TranslateOnLinux/docs/index.md

 ## OCR

+While there is no GUI version of [ABBYY FineReader](https://www.abbyy.com/en-me/finereader/) for GNU/Linux, ABBYY offers the [ABBYY FineReader Engine for Linux](https://abbyy.technology/en:products:fre:linux) as a command line interface (CLI), at an equivalent price.

-Native OCR solutions usually lag behind ABBYY FineReader and other proprietary software.
+Other native OCR solutions usually lag behind ABBYY FineReader and other proprietary software.

 [Able2extract Professional](https://www.investintech.com/prod_a2e.htm) is a paid software that offers PDF conversion, creation and editing with OCR capabilities, including extracting scanned PDF tables into Excel (7-day free trial available).

-[ABBYY FineReader](https://www.abbyy.com/en-me/finereader/) and other programs (such as Adobe Acrobat Pro, Nuance OmniPage, Readiris and Wondershare PDFelement) can be used in a Windows VM, see related section.
-Some earlier versions of ABBYY FineReader (up to version 10) are reportedly working via Wine, see related section.
+A Windows VM (see related section) can be used to run [ABBYY FineReader](https://www.abbyy.com/en-me/finereader/) and other programs (such as Adobe Acrobat Pro, Nuance OmniPage, Readiris and Wondershare PDFelement).
+Some earlier versions of ABBYY FineReader (up to version 10) are also reportedly working via Wine (see related section).

 Free/Open Source OCR engines include Tesseract, GOCR, and Cuneiform.
-The first two provide decent results but struggle with complex layouts.
+The first two provide decent results, but struggle with complex layouts.

 Various GUI software tools make use of these engines.